susiArdeidae/Phoxinus-in-Dinaric-Karst/README.md

 # Factors beyond karstification have shaped the population structure of a surface-dwelling minnow (Phoxinus lumaireul) able to disperse underground

-This repositories includes the following Bash Scripts:
+This repositories includes the following Bash Scripts for ddRAD data processing of P. lumaireul (restriction enzymes: MsPI and EcoRI; size selection: 250-450bp):

 01. Trim Galore (01_trimgalore.sh)